Tour Escorted by Edna Carroll

 We will arrive home late in the afternoon or early evening.
 (B)

 Shows and restaurants could change depending on availability.

-Trunk Show by Jenny Doan, 3 shows in Branson, River Boat Cruise on the Mississippi.
+Surprise Event with Jenny Doan, plus one more event, Entrance to the Quilt Museum, 3 shows in Branson, River Boat Cruise on the Mississippi.

 To reserve your place, please contact: